 Wondering how someone goes from an anxious, overweight doctor to a chill, healthy outdoors lover?
 Well, look no further because, for me, it was finding hiking.
-Here’s my guide to the best hiking gear for women and tips to get the best out of it!
+Here’s my guide to the best hiking essentials for women and tips to get the best out of it!

 So, confession time.
 I used to roll my eyes when people told me they were going on a hike.
 I wondered what on earth the point was.

 Why go on a really long walk when you could go on a foodie tour?
 Or visit a winery?
 Or a museum/art gallery/castle/insert literally anything you like here?

 Of course, I was also overweight, unhealthy and pretty miserable.
 And then I started walking.
 Ten thousand steps a day became my religion.
 I’d walk the streets, staring at forests and mountains in the far distance.
 And then I decided that those would be a nice change.

 So I started walking up hills.
 And then I was going out for hours.
 I needed a backpack.
 And boots.
 I started planning routes.
 Then one day I realised I was planning my days around walking long distances along marked trails and had a revelation.